 1. Checkpoint write interrupted mid-serialization

 The most common cause.
-The process receives a SIGKILL (OOM, instance shutdown, container eviction) while writing a large checkpoint to disk or a database.
-The file or database row contains a partial JSON blob.
-The next load reads the truncated data successfully as “valid but incomplete JSON” or fails with a parse error on the truncated tail.
+The process receives a SIGKILL (OOM, instance shutdown, container eviction) while writing a large checkpoint.
+The file or DB row contains a partial blob.
+The next load either reads truncated “valid but incomplete” data or fails parsing on the truncated tail.

-3. Checkpoint schema version mismatch after code deployment
+4. Checkpoint schema version mismatch after a code deploy

-The agent code was updated.
-The new version expects state["artifacts"]["step_5"]["type"] (nested).
-The checkpoint was written by the old version and has state["step_5_artifact"] (flat).
-The load appears to succeed, but fields are in the wrong shape for the new code.
-The agent proceeds with a structurally valid but semantically wrong state.
+The new code expects state["artifacts"]["step_5"]["type"] (nested); the checkpoint was written by the old version with state["step_5_artifact"] (flat).
+The load “succeeds” but the shape is wrong, and the agent runs on structurally valid, semantically wrong state.

-6. Checkpoint is compressed and compression codec is unavailable on load
+7. Checkpoint is compressed and the codec is missing on load

-The checkpoint was written with lz4 compression.
-The server was rebuilt without the lz4 library.
-The load silently reads the compressed bytes as raw text and produces garbage data, or the decompressor raises an exception that is caught and treated as “no checkpoint — start fresh.”
+The checkpoint was written with lz4/zstd; the rebuilt server lacks the library.
+The load reads compressed bytes as raw text (garbage) or raises an exception that gets caught and treated as “no checkpoint — start fresh,” silently re-running from scratch.

 Shortest path to fix